 An individual sustaining a traumatic SCI can expect a number of significant life changes including changes in employment status, household income and relationships.
-The following information provides participant responses recorded at five year post-injury follow-up interviews.
-The most significant changes occurred in employment status and household income: 34% of individuals who were employed at the time of injury were unemployed after five years, and about half (49%) of participants saw a decline in household income.
-More than a third of participants with a household income under \$60,000 a year saw a decline in income over the same time period whereas nearly two thirds of participants with incomes of \$60,000 and above saw a decline in income.
+The following information provides participant responses recorded at five years post-injury from follow-up interviews completed between 2016 and 2019.
+The most significant changes occurred in employment status and household income: 33% of individuals who were employed at the time of injury were unemployed after five years, and about half of participants saw a decline in household income.
+More than a third of participants with a household income under \$60,000 a year saw a decline in income over the same time period, whereas nearly two thirds of participants with incomes of \$60,000 and above saw a decline in income.